sous-chefs/aws/README.md

 * `aws_secret_access_key`, `aws_access_key` - passed to
   `Opscode::AWS:Ec2` to authenticate, required, unless using IAM roles for authentication.
 * `ip` - the IP address.
+* `network_interface_id` - the Elastic Network Interface to attach the Elastic IP to.
+If specified, the network interface must be attached to the instance before associating the Elastic IP to the network interface.
+Otherwise, the AWS API will timeout.
 * `timeout` - connection timeout for EC2 API.

 ## elastic_network_interface.rb